awkim2/System-Programming/hw0.md

 free(ptr);
 printf("%s\n", ptr);
 ```
+	Access some memory which already do not exist, and ptr becomes a dangling pointer

 9. How can one avoid the previous two mistakes?
+	Only free memory once and after free the memory, assign the pointer to NULL

 10. Use the following space for the next four questions